PHPSocialNetwork/phpfastcache/README.md

 ```

 ---------------------------
-Reduce Database Calls
+Reduce Database/Webservice Calls
 ---------------------------

-Your website has 10,000 visitors who are online, and your dynamic page has to send 10,000 times the same queries to database on every page load.
+Your website has 10,000 visitors who are online, and your dynamic page has to send 10,000 times the same queries to database or the webservice on every page load.
-With phpFastCache, your page only sends 1 query to your DB, and uses the cache to serve the 9,999 other visitors.
+With phpFastCache, your page only sends 1 query to your DB/WS, and uses the cache to serve the 9,999 other visitors.
+You can off course decide the TTL that will matches your needs.

 ---------------------------
 Rich Development API
 ---------------------------

-phpFastCache offers you a lot of useful APIs:
+phpFastCache provides you a lot of useful APIs:

 ### Item API
 - getKey() // Returns the item identifier (key)